Best GPS running watches 2026: 12 Compared (8 Sources)

 If user is an iPhone user who wants smartwatch integration

-→ The Apple Watch Ultra 3 (~$799) delivers the best smartphone integration, crash/fall detection, and satellite communications.
-However, 14 hours of continuous GPS is the shortest in this comparison. [src2, src4]
+→ The Apple Watch Ultra 3 (~$799) delivers the best smartphone integration, crash/fall detection, satellite SOS, and a polished running experience with 42 hours of regular use battery.
+However, 14 hours of continuous GPS is the shortest in this comparison. [src2, src3]

 Default recommendation